logv/sybil/DESIGN.md

 * the digestion binary (writes blocks in column form from row form)
 * and the query binary (reads blocks in column form)

-In general, records are inserted through the ingestion binary into the row store.
-Every so often (30 seconds?), the digestion binary should be called to split the records into columns and optimizes their space usage on disk based on their cardinality.

 FEATURES
 ========